hyssostech/sketch-thru-plan-sdk-js/samples/session/README.md

 1. As a suffix to the WebSocket connection string, for example `wss://stp.hyssos.com/ws/<session id>`.
 Instances that connect using the same suffix are placed in the same session.

-	For example, two sessions of the sample app can be started like so, using the querystring parm that sets the STP engine endpoint url:
+	For example, two sessions of the STP sample app can be started like so, using the querystring parm that sets the STP engine endpoint url:
 	* [https://stp.hyssos.com/stp-app?stpurl=wss:\stp.hyssos.com\ws\12349876](https://stp.hyssos.com/stp-app?stpurl=wss:\stp.hyssos.com\ws\12349876)
 	* [https://stp.hyssos.com/stp-app?stpurl=wss:\stp.hyssos.com\ws\98761234](https://stp.hyssos.com/stp-app?stpurl=wss:\stp.hyssos.com\ws\98761234)